 A Mortgage Agreement in Principle is essentially a document to prove you have a mortgage in place.
-It is something we obtain for all our clients and almost all lenders offer them.
-It proves that you are credit-worthy because of the Agreement certificate to be issued you must pass the Lender’s credit score.
+It is something we obtain for all our clients, and almost all lenders offer them.
+It demonstrates that you are creditworthy because of the Agreement certificate to be issued, you must pass the Lender’s credit score.

 1. Negotiating Power